 Distance to airports: You have to keep 4,5 kilometers (3 miles) distance to airports and heliports.

-Other safe distances: A distance of 30 meters shall be maintained to other persons, vehicles, boats and buildings.
+Other safe distances: A distance of 50 meters shall be maintained to other persons, vehicles, boats, and buildings.

 Flight bans: Drone flights are not allowed near crowds (more than 1.000 persons).

-Flight approval: To obtain a flight permit, you have to submit a number of documents.
-Amongst other things, you need training evidence and the declaration of consent of the land owners.
+Flight approval: To obtain a flight permit, you have to submit some documents.
+Amongst other things, you need training evidence and the declaration of consent of the landowners.